rupeshkangane0/Pizza-Sales-Data-Analysis-SQL-Project-/README.md

 Determined the top three pizzas based on revenue within each pizza category.

-# 🧰 Tools Used
-SQL – Used for querying and analysing the dataset.

-SQLite / PostgreSQL / MySQL – Any relational database (based on setup).

-Canva – Used to create an engaging and easy-to-follow visual report.

-CSV Dataset – Used as the base data source for queries.

 # 📊 Visual Presentation
 To make the insights easier to understand, I also created a presentation on Canva with visuals slides.
 This complements the SQL analysis and makes it easier for non-technical audiences to grasp the findings.